 - Targets Canadian recreational and European medical cannabis markets

-- Owns two greenhouses and an edibles-manufacturing plant
+- Owns three greenhouses and an edibles-manufacturing plant

-- Recently closed on $28.7 million non-brokered private placement
+- Recently closed on $29 million in financing

 What AgraFlora Organics does:

 AgraFlora Organics International Inc (CSE:AGRA) (OCTMKTS:AGFAF) grows, distributes and markets premium cannabis and cannabis-infused products.

 Its strategy is two-pronged - supply the Canadian recreational market with high-potency flower and edible products, while serving the European medical cannabis market.

 AgraFlora, based in Vancouver, owns an 8,000-square-foot (sq/ft) indoor cultivation (AAA Heidelberg) facility in London, Ontario that grows premium cannabis.

 The company is also in a joint venture with Propagation Services Canada Inc (PSC), which operates a 2.2 million-square-foot greenhouse complex in Delta, British Columbia.
 The company has both an industrial hemp license and a standard cultivation license from Health Canada.
 Agraflora holds a 70% stake in PSC.

 AgraFlora owns a 51,500-sq/ft edibles-manufacturing facility and federally licensed research and development lab in Winnipeg, Manitoba that is GMP-certified.
 The company has applied for and is close to obtaining a processing license from Health Canada.
 It also has a licensed cannabis campus in New Brunswick to formulate and synthesize its infused topicals products.